 - How did the group decide what your DV victim would look like?
-Was it difficult to come up with a picture? - Where did your ideas come from about what each of these people looked like - Does your picture convey positive or negative images? - What conclusions if any can we draw from this exercise?
+Was it difficult to come up with a picture? - Where did your ideas come from about what each of these people looked like - Does your picture convey positive or negative images of DV victims? - What conclusions if any can we draw from this exercise?